 During your time on Nantucket for the festival, you can also head out to Sankaty Lighthouse to see all the daffodils in the surrounding fields, and snap a photo with Brant Point Lighthouse while it adorns its gorgeous daffodil wreath.

-While it’s not a festival, I highly suggest visiting Halfinger Farms in Connecticut for their Pick Your Own daffodil days!
 Their daffodil farm, adorably named Dancing Daffodils, is open to pick your own bouquet.
 And they have gorgeous blooms to pick from that go beyond the standard yellow ones you see in most landscapes.
 They regularly post updates on when daffodils are ready for picking on their Facebook page here, and be sure to give them a follow so you don’t miss this special time of the year.

-7. See The Cherry Blossoms In New Haven
+7. See The Cherry Blossoms

 During the festival, there are food trucks lined up around the park, as well as live musical performances.
 But, of course, the star of the show is the cherry blossoms themselves.
 Each year, their peak season is fleeting, but generally speaking, the end of April in the best time to see them.
 Fingers crossed you can time your visit at just the right time to see them in all their glory because it’s absolutely worth it!